Siliguri Jalpaiguri Development Authority

-has been responsible of Planning & Development of Siliguri - Jalpaiguri Area.
-It came in existence under the West Bengal Town and Country (Planning & Development) Act 1979 (West Bengal Act - XIII of 1979).
+has been responsible of Planning & Development of the Siliguri - Jalpaiguri Area.
+It came into existence under the West Bengal Town and Country (Planning & Development) Act 1979 (West Bengal Act - XIII of 1979).

-It was founded on the 1st day of April 1980 and Sri B C Ghosh was the first Chairman.
+It was founded on 1 April 1980 and B.C.
+Ghosh was the first Chairman.

 Area Coverage

 The area covers Jalpaiguri and Siliguri Police Stations and all the mouzas of Phansidewa Police Station and Khoribari Block in the district of Darjeeling excluding the areas declared as reserved or protected Forests.

 The area also covers Rajganj Police Station & 14 no. of mouza of Maynaguri Police Station & Kotwali Police Station in the Sadar Sub division of the district of Jalpaiguri along with the West bank of the River Teesta excluding the areas declared as reserved or protected forests.

 Mal Municipality and entire Malbazar Block under Mal Police Station is also included.

 The total area covered by SJDA is 2222.59 km2.
 As per 2011 census the population of SJDA was 2.37 million.